CleverRaven/Cataclysm-DDA/doc/NPCs.md

 ### condition
 This is an optional condition which can be used to prevent the response under certain circumstances.
 If not defined, it defaults to always `true`.
 If the condition is not met, the response is not included in the list of possible responses.
 For possible content see below.

 ---

+## response effect
+The `effect` function ca be one the following:

+### start_trade
+Opens the trade screen and allows trading with the NPC.

+### hostile
+Make the NPC hostile and end the conversation.

+### flee
+Makes the NPC flee from your character.

+### follow
+Makes the NPC follow your character.

+### leave
+Makes the NPC not follow your character anymore.

+### stop_guard
+Releases the NPC from their guard duty (also see "assign_guard").

+### assign_guard
+Makes the NPC into a guard, which will defend the current location.

+### end_conversation
+Ends the conversation and makes the NPC ignore you from now on.

+### insult_combat
+Ends the conversation and makes the NPC hostile, adds a message that character starts a fight with the NPC.

+### drop_weapon
+Make the NPC drop their weapon.

+### player_weapon_away
+Makes the player character put away (unwield) their weapon.

+### player_weapon_drop
+Makes the player character drop their weapon.

+---